roughnecks/ZED/README.md

 `botSteamID3`: See Above

+`ClanChatGroupID`: Your Group's ID64 to have the BoT automatically join it.
+[2]

 `customGame`: This is Non-Steam Game Played by the BoT - Something like "Trash BoT - Accepting Junk" or whatever you want.

 `lockedItems`: This is an array of Items you don't want to be traded by the BoT (maybe you're using them in your profile, like a background).